-FACTA requires that credit reporting agencies block information resulting from identity theft four days after accepting a consumer's dispute identifying this information.
-The agencies must notify information furnishers that the information they submitted will be blocked from the consumer's credit file.
+FACTA requires that U.S. credit reporting agencies block information resulting from identity theft four days after accepting a consumer's dispute identifying this information.
+The agencies must notify information furnishers (lenders, servicers, etc.) that the information they submitted will be blocked from the consumer's credit file.
 This notification triggers actions required by FACTA for furnishers of the information, including that the furnisher may not continue to report this information to any credit reporting agency.
 Another option available to all consumers, not just identity theft victims, through the FCRA is the right to dispute errors (inaccurate or incomplete information) in credit reports.
 When such a dispute is verified, it may result in a change to or deletion of information in a consumer's credit report.

 We cannot directly observe what kind of information is blocked or for what reasons.
-However, the manner in which each quarter of the FRBNY CCP/Equifax data is assembled implies that any fraud existing in the quarters preceding the filing of an extended fraud alert remains in the data.
-That is because, generally speaking, when a new quarter of data is added to the FRBNY CCP/Equifax, the information contained in the previous quarters is not revised.
-In this sense, this dataset is similar to other real-time data sets used by researchers.
-It is important to emphasize that this property of the data does not necessarily apply to the actual credit report information that consumers and creditors access every day.
-When an error is discovered in information contained in those credit bureau files, the erroneous information no longer appears anywhere in the credit history that a consumer or a creditor can see.
+However, the manner in which each quarter of the CCP data is assembled implies that any fraud existing in the quarters preceding the filing of an extended fraud alert remains in the data.
+That is because, generally speaking, when a new quarter of data is added to the CCP, the information contained in the previous quarters is not revised.
+In this sense, this data set is similar to other real-time data sets used by researchers.
+It is important to emphasize that this property of our data does not necessarily apply to the actual credit report information that consumers and creditors access every day.
+When an error is discovered in information contained in those credit bureau files, the erroneous information no longer appears anywhere in the credit history that a consumer or a creditor can see.9 We use this specific nature of the CCP to detect evidence of both identity theft and its resolution in consumer credit attributes, as discussed in the next sections.